 Tip 5.
-Consider tricky clauses.
+Consider tricky clauses

-IP and data security are not the only clauses that require special attention at IT contract negotiation.
+IP and data security are not the only clauses that require special attention in IT contract negotiation.
 In fact, during many years in this domain, I came to the conclusion that support and maintenance terms somehow cause the most confusion.

 Usually, clients are secured with an up to 3-month service guarantee that requires a vendor to look after the product upon its launch, fix bugs, and solve other problems with the system at no additional cost.
 This guarantee period may last for as long as 6 months in a production mode, for example, in healthcare when prompt update and consistency of a system is crucial.

 However, upon the completion of the guarantee period starts the support and maintenance period, usually on a fee-paid basis.
-In order to avoid misunderstanding months after product launch, it’s important for a client to consider support and maintenance terms in advance.
+In order to avoid misunderstanding months after the product launch, it’s important for a client to consider support and maintenance terms in advance.
 Otherwise, clients risk getting the terms they are unhappy with: expensive 24/7 support or lack of thereof when it’s needed.

 When negotiating deals or contract terms, it's essential that both parties focus on clear and open communication and don't rush the process.
 Failing to communicate expectations or clarify vague or confusing terms may lead to serious problems afterward.
 On the contrary, open and transparent negotiation will help you work out a mutual understanding with a vendor or a client.
 After all, one of the most important goals at this step is to understand each others' expectations and set the foundation for future work.